ROME - ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Entrance fee

-Note that at many museums (including state-owned museums) entrance is free or heavily reduced for EU citizens over 65 and under 18, with lesser reductions for those aged between 18 and 25.
+Note that at many museums (including state-owned museums) entrance is free or heavily reduced for EU citizens under 18, with lesser reductions for those aged between 18 and 25.
 Take your passport as proof.

 Many Rome attractions are closed on a Monday.
 We give times and days where available - but please be prepared for variations as changes to opening hours are rarely publicised.
 Many attractions close earlier in the winter.